Adriana Tamez, Ed. D.

 Adriana Tamez, Ed.D.

-Adriana Tamez is a dedicated advocate for educating and empowering individuals and communities, especially those from lower socio-economic circumstances.
-Her career as an educator has been marked by challenging the status quo and developing best practices to meet the needs of students and the larger community.
+Adriana Tamez is a dedicated advocate for educating and empowering individuals and communities, especially those from lower socioeconomic circumstances.
+She has established her career as an educator by challenging the status quo and developing best practices to meet the needs of students and the broader community.
 Her rise through the ranks of educational and community leadership attests to her many successes in working toward educational excellence and development for children in underserved communities.

-Dr. Tamez earned a bachelor’s degree in interdisciplinary studies and a master’s degree in educational administration and supervision at the University of Houston (UH).
-She earned her doctorate in Educational Administration at the University of Texas at Austin while a Fellow in the nationally acclaimed Cooperative Superintendency Program.
+Dr. Tamez earned a bachelor’s degree in Interdisciplinary Studies and a master’s degree in Education Administration and Supervision at the University of Houston (UH).
+She received her doctorate in Education Administration at the University of Texas at Austin while participating as a fellow in the nationally acclaimed Cooperative Superintendence Program.

-She began her educational career as a bilingual education teacher at Mario Gallegos Elementary School in the Houston Independent School District (HISD).
-She then served as the associate director of development for UH’s College of Education.
+Dr. Tamez began her educational career as a bilingual education teacher at Mario Gallegos Elementary School in the Houston Independent School District (HISD).
+She then served as the Associate Director of Development for UH’s College of Education.

-Dr. Tamez was one of the founding members of the Tejano Center for Community Concerns (1992) and its open-enrollment charter school district, the Raul Yzaguirre School for Success.
-She served as the first director of education at the Raul Yzaguirre Middle Charter School for Success before assuming the principalship at Rufus Cage Elementary School and Project Chrysalis Middle School in the Houston Independent School District.
-Subsequently, she was principal at Thomas Edison Middle School.
+As one of the founding members of the Tejano Center for Community Concerns (1992) and its open-enrollment charter school district, the Raul Yzaguirre Schools for Success (1996), Dr. Tamez served as the first Director of Education at the Raul Yzaguirre Middle Charter School for Success before becoming the principal at Rufus Cage Elementary School and Project Chrysalis Middle School in Houston Independent School District (HISD).
+Subsequently, she was appointed principal at Thomas Edison Middle School.